-- Graphic Design, Marketing, and Branding
+- Graphic Design, Marketing and Branding

 Embrace your C Color Spectrum and utilize color in fashion to your advantage.

-It is not necessary to clothe yourself in your C Color Spectrum colors from head to toe, as the optimal colors are crucial from the chest area upward.
+It is unnecessary to clothe yourself in your C Color Spectrum colors from head to toe, as the optimal colors are crucial from the chest area upward.
 Although, once you return to your innate color preferences, the majority of your wardrobe will be within your C Color Spectrum and as such, coordinate effortlessly.

 Again, it is of the upmost importance, that you ensure that the colors you are decorating with are indeed within your C Color Spectrum.

 By choosing colors within your C Color Spectrum, you can develop environments that are seamlessly strewn together.

 - Choose two to three colors, as the base of your décor and expand your colors outward from that base